-- In a small bowl, combine Gochugaru, sugar, sesame seeds, minced garlic, Gochujang, soy sauce, Oligodang syrup, vinegar, sesame oil, and mirin.
+- In a small bowl, combine all sauce ingredients.
 Mix well and set aside.

 - Prepare a bowl of ice water.
 Boil the noodles according to package instructions, about 3-4 minutes.
 Drain and transfer the noodles into the ice water.
 Rinse in cold water until cooked, drain, and set aside.

 - In a mixing bowl, add the noodles and pour the sauce on top.
 Mix well together to thoroughly coat the noodles.
 Garnish with vegetables of your choice, and finish with sesame seeds.
 Enjoy!